vpriya22/data-commons/docs/open/index.md

 [Data Commons](../)

-# Inclusion
+# Open and Inclusive

 Goal 10.
 Reducing Inequalities

-Open Opportunities that Expand Possibilities
+Opportunities that Expand Possibilities

 Which countries are making fast progress toward increasing middle&nbsp;income&nbsp;wealth?

-What's their recipe for success reducing inequalities?
+What's their recipe for success in reducing inequalities?

 We'll be charting solutions that: